kshitij305/kshitij305/README.md

 ### Hi there friends 👋

-**My name is Kshitij Bansod, i finished my graduation in the year 2022, i have interest in programming, looking forward to learn and grow here on github**
+**My name is Kshitij Bansod, i finished my graduation in the year 2022, i have interest in programming and learning programming, looking forward to learn and grow here on github**

 ***Thank You***